meeeejin/til/myrocks/build-and-install-the-source-code-5.6.md

 ## Build and install

-> Modify the path below (e.g., `/home/mijin/mysql-5.6`) according to your environment:
+> Modify each path below (e.g., `/home/mijin/mysql-5.6`) according to your environment:

 1. Setup the git repository: